streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

 #### Service Types
 Most commonly, the <code>SERVICE_TYPE</code> property will be set to <code>ClusterIP</code>.
 However, if you want to create <code>NodePort</code> services, set the <code>SERVICE_TYPE</code> property to <code>NodePort</code> and also set the <code>STARTING_NODE_PORT_SERVICE_PORT</code> property to a value between 30000 and 32767.
 If multiple deployments are created in a single run, this starting value will be incremented by 1 for each subsequent deployment.

+Use one of the ClusterIP-based deployment.properties and yaml examples if you are using a ClusterIP Service, and use one of the NodePort examples if you are using a NodePort Service.

+If you are using NodePort Services without an ingress controller, start with the [deployment.property example that does not have an ingress](config/examples/nodeport-instead-of-ingress-deployment-example.properties) that refers to a [manifest without an ingress](yaml/node-port-no-ingress.yaml).
+Also, make sure to set <code>USE_NODE_PORT_INSTEAD_OF_INGRESS=true</code> in your deployment.properties file as that will cause the SDC URLs to be of the form <code>https:\/\/\<hostname\>:\<port\></code> rather than of the form <code>https:\/\/\<hostname\>/\<path\></code> used when there is an ingress controller that perfoms path-based routing.

 #### Edit additional config files  (optional)